newaging

 The final approach is based on empirical evidence.
 Based on what we see every day, “everyone knows” that aging is inevitable and natural.
 Under this approach, the presumed purpose of the maintenance system is to prevent aging.
 The fact that everyone obviously ages proves that an effective maintenance system is impossible.

-Each of the foregoing arguments to the effect that an effective maintenance system is impossible will be discussed below.
+Each of the foregoing arguments to the effect that an effective maintenance system is impossible is addressed below.

 Isolating FDS